tensorflow/recommenders-addons/docs/api_docs/tfra/dynamic_embedding/GraphKeys.md

 ## Class `GraphKeys`

-Extended standard names related to `dynamic_embedding_ops.Variable` to use
+(Deprecated) extended standard names related to

 <!-- Placeholder for "Used in" -->
-for graph collections.
+`dynamic_embedding_ops.Variable` to use for graph collections.
 The following standard keys are defined:
 * `DYNAMIC_EMBEDDING_VARIABLES`: the default collection of
   all `dynamic_embedding_ops.Variable` objects.
 * `TRAINABLE_DYNAMIC_EMBEDDING_VARIABLES`: the subset of